nzzdev/Storytelling-Styleguide/catalog/pages/style/colors.md

 We aim to comply with [AA standard contrast ratios](https://www.w3.org/TR/WCAG/).
 We have also proofed our colors with the most common forms of color blindness.
 These steps ensure sufficient color contrast between elements so that our readers with low vision can read and understand our graphics.
 All of our sequential and diverging scales have seven buckets.
 We like to keep the number of buckets low so that our readers have an easier time perceiving the distinction between ranges in our scales.

+The concept of our color palette is that all colors are scales are derived out of the original twelve qualitative color.
+This is one way that we can secure a consistent visual appearance in all of our graphics.

 ## Qualitative Color Scale: Primary
 Our primary qualitative colors are the most used colors in our scale.
 Outside of a specifically defined color concept, these colors should be used, in order, for different categories within a dataset.